 It is possible to do programming with Python on your own computer, but first you need to install Python.
 The purpose of this page is to help you to install Python and different Python packages into your own computer.
 Even though it is possible to install Python from their homepage, we highly recommend using Anaconda which is an open source distribution of the Python and R programming languages for large-scale data processing, predictive analytics, and scientific computing, that aims to simplify package management and deployment.
 In short, it makes life much easier when installing new tools to your Python.

-For people working with computers from University of Helsinki: Anaconda should be available from Helsinki Software portal.
+For people working with computers from University of Helsinki: A recent version of Anaconda should be available from the University of Helsinki Software Center.

 Following steps have been tested to work on Windows 7 and 10 with Anaconda3 version 5.2.0 (June 2018) that installs Python 3.6 and various useful packages.

 Install Anaconda to your computer by double clicking the installer and install it into a directory you want (needs admin rights).
 Install it to all users and use default settings.